 15 Apr Motivating and Engaging your People in Challenging Times

-Motivational and leadership speaker, Jeff Grout, is the former Managing Director of a leading international recruitment consultancy and business manager to Sir Clive Woodward.
+Motivational and leadership speaker, Jeff Grout, is helping motivate and engage people in challenging times.
+He is the former Managing Director of a leading international recruitment consultancy and business manager to Sir Clive Woodward.
 Jeff is also a leading business author and highly popular speaker and coach.
 Jeff has set out six clear and concise actions that business leaders need to be taking to adapt to the immense changes we are currently facing.
-He sincerely believes the only way to navigate these difficult times is to take your people with.
+He sincerely believes the only way to navigate these difficult times is to take your people with you.

-Our world has changed more in recent weeks than any of us thought possible.
-As a leader Jeff advocates that the only way to get through these difficult times is to take your people with you.
-He believes that only by motivating and engaging your people can you create an environment where everybody chooses to give of their best.
+Our world has changed more in recent times than any of us thought possible.
+Jeff believes that only by motivating and engaging your people can you create an environment where everybody chooses to give of their best.

 Motivational speaker, Jeff Grout, has set out six key actions business leaders should be taking right now.

 At this moment people need strong direction.
 Your people are asking themselves “So, what’s the plan?”
 Firstly, what’s the immediate plan for the next 6-9 months to deal with the Coronavirus.
 Then secondly, what’s the plan for our post-crisis future?
 The role of the leader is to provide a compass to navigate these unchartered times and create optimism and a vision for the future.

 Keep your people informed

 Regular communication is critical during such turbulent times.
 Address people’s concerns, be positive but, above all, be honest.
 Utilise a number of communication channels, repeat your key messages and recognise that good communication is two way.
 In addition to Town Hall briefings, speak to smaller groups, conduct Q&A meetings with a handful of employees and ensure you hold regular one-to-ones.
 At such times you can never over communicate.
 Speaking with confidence and authority has never been more important.

 Get to Know your people